Cricut Tips for beginners

 Check out Cricut Learn.
 This is a fantastic library of videos and tutorials by Cricut.

-Cricut tips for beginners – use Cricut learn and beginner tutorials
+Cricut tips for beginners – use Cricut Learn and beginner tutorials

 The best way to remove materials from your mat